 - CCCF is one of 650 Community Foundations across the nation.

-- CCCF is entrusted with 345 funds, representing $43.3 million in assets.
+- CCCF is entrusted with over 400 funds and holds over $70 million in trust.
 Investments are professionally managed by a chief investment officer firm, overseen by the Board’s Investment Committee.

-- CCCF has 20 Board members, 10 professional staff, and 75+ Committee volunteers.
+- CCCF has 28 Board members, 8 professional staff, and 100+ committee volunteers.

-- CCCF has awarded $29 million via 6,493 grants and scholarships since its founding.
+- CCCF annually awards $3.5 million in grants and scholarships.
 Grants are made to charities in Chester County and across the U.S.

-- CCCF makes grant and scholarship awards primarily from its endowed Donor Advised Funds, Field of Interest Funds, and Nonprofit Endowment funds.
-Most of CCCF’s grants are made via donor advised funds—donor families recommend grants to the Board for approval.
+- CCCF awards grants and scholarships primarily through endowed Donor Advised Funds, Field of Interest Funds, and Nonprofit Endowment funds.
+Most of CCCF’s grants are made via Donor Advised Funds – donor families recommend grants to the Board for approval.

 If you want to help improve the community forever, get involved with the Community Foundation.
 Start your own donor advised fund, make a donation to an existing fund, or donate to the Community Foundation’s core programs and services via the annual fund.